bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/bigcommerce-for-wordpress-cron.md

 The logic has the name WP-Cron, but it's not a real server cron job.
 The difference is:
 - Server cron runs automatically and is fired by server processes.
 There's no need for an external source for events firing.
-- WP-Cron only runs when someone is on the site
+- WP-Cron only runs when someone is on the site.

 <p>Here's an example:</p>